addisonElliott/SCIC/README.md

 :sparkles: :sparkles: :sparkles: :sparkles: :sparkles: :sparkles: **You are finished with your design!** :sparkles: :sparkles: :sparkles: :sparkles: :sparkles: :sparkles:

-The remainder of this document is explaining the code and displaying our results.
+The remainder of this document is additional information and results from this project.

-# Code Explanation

-## SCIC.sdc

-TODO: Talk about SCIC.sdc

-## env.SCIC.tcl

-TODO: Talk about env.SCIC.tcl

 # Results